 Monthly meetings featuring guest speakers, demonstrations, ‘Show and Tell’ and even yarn selections.
 We have Open Studio days and regular networking meetings during which our spinners congregate to spin and share expertise.

 Since 1980, we have had an annual Exhibition and Sale at the Glebe Community Centre in Ottawa.
-Over the first weekend of November, the Centre is transformed into a textile gallery and boutique where we sell wearable woven, knitted and felted pieces, household goods, hand spun yarns, supplies for spinners and weavers, and textile art.
+In early November, the Centre is transformed into a textile gallery and boutique where we sell wearable woven, knitted and felted pieces, household goods, hand spun yarns, supplies for spinners and weavers, and textile art.
 The Exhibition and Sale helps to promote and showcase the work of the guild’s many talented members.

 The Guild welcomes all levels of interest in traditional and contemporary weaving, spinning and other textile arts and crafts.
 No experience is necessary for our introductory workshops, just a keen interest and a desire to learn.
 Come to a meeting and see what we’re all about!

 Meetings are held on the first Monday of the month at 7:30 pm at Heartwood House, 404 McArthur Ave, Ottawa.